 2. Design a schedule and create structure.

-Setting routines allows lets parents and kids know what to expect, and what’s expected of them.
+Setting routines allows parents and kids to know what to expect and what’s expected of them.
 Even if every week involves a different activity, focus on creating morning and evening routines that are consistent.
 For instance, your evening routine should involve emptying that day’s activity bag and packing for the next day.

 3. Create a Summer Bucket List.

 The possibilities are endless in the summer months.
-Provide pencils and cute cut-out paper.
 Meet together as a family and have everyone write down 10 things they want to do this summer.
 Post the ideas on a bulletin or magnetic board.
 Each time an activity or wish list is accomplished, pull it off the wall and place it in a bucket to review at the end of the summer.

 4. Keep a family calendar visible & plan a family meeting.

 Gathering as a family and taking the time to go over your summer plans helps establish strong communication with everyone in the home.
-Color-coding items on a highly visible calendar will keep everyone on the same page – literally!
+Color-coding items on a highly visible calendar will keep everyone on the same page.
 The refrigerator or the family bulletin board is a great place to put your calendar.